 Foreign currency risk: Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or a deposit.
 The Plan's investment policy does not specifically address foreign currency risk.
 The Plan's diversified selection of equity and fixed income securities encourages the investment advisors to employ diversification, asset allocation and quality strategies to minimize risks.
-Each participant is responsible for determining the risks and commensurate returns of his or her portfolio.
 The Plan's investment in international equities does not require disclosure of the individual investment within the fund, as such fund balances are denominated in U.S. dollars.